 The answer is “yes”.
 It works so for the majority of companies.

+Trucking companies may employ hair follicle testing as part of their pre-employment and random drug screening programs.
+This test looks for the presence of drugs, such as marijuana, cocaine, opiates, phencyclidine (PCP), and amphetamines in a person’s system.
 During hair follicle tests, a sample of hair is collected from the crown or back of the head and either analyzed in-house by a certified lab technician or sent out to an independent laboratory for analysis.
 The sample is analyzed using gas chromatography-mass spectrometry (GC-MS), which identifies traces of certain drugs that have been absorbed into the bloodstream and then deposited into the hair follicles.

 The results of this test are highly reliable when performed properly because hair strands do not degrade over time as urine samples do.
 Trucking companies that require applicants and employees to submit to this type of testing, must adhere to strict guidelines established by the Substance Abuse and Mental Health Services Administration (SAMHSA).